hmuchalski/ochem1/CHEM128A-AY23-24-Fall/syllabus-chem-128A-ay-23-24-fall.md

 # Appendix A: List of Learning Targets

-Here are the suggested edits and grammar corrections for your list of learning objectives:

 1. (**CORE**) I can deduce bonding information (hybridization, formal charge, geometry, valence, charge polarization) embedded in chemical representations.
 I can draw Lewis structures compliant with the bond-line (zig-zag) convention.
 2. I can identify functional groups and common abbreviations.
 I can convert between different drawing conventions and styles and recognize implicit carbons and hydrogens in a structure.
 3. (**CORE**) I can distinguish between localized and delocalized bonding systems.
 I can draw resonance structures to show electron delocalization and assess their relative contribution to the overall electronic character of the molecule.